 The Upper School has an extensive trip programme, with day trips to the Globe Theatre, the Science Museum and the National Archives, field trips to Stratford, Northumbria and Italy and the grand finale, an eight day walking trip to the French Alps, where the children celebrate their Dolphin careers around late evening camp fires.

 At the end of their Dolphin career, Year 8 embark on a Leavers programme which provides sound advice and education on first aid, awareness about internet safety, alcohol and drug abuse, relationships, with further help from the local police about being safe outside the home.

 The Upper School year culminates in Dolphin Night, where we come together as a community to say our traditional farewells to our Leavers.
 The Year 8 children entertain their audience, as we reflect on their Dolphin lives and celebrate their achievements.

-Paul Foster, Head of Upper School
+Emma Fisher, Head of Upper School